General Contracting contractors in

 Permit Requirements

-Rockford requires building permits for most structural work, additions, electrical, plumbing, and HVAC.
-Permits obtained through Rockford Building Department.
-Plan review required for major projects.
-Permit fees range from $50-500+ depending on project scope.
+City of Rockford requires building permits for structural work, additions, major remodels.
+Electrical and plumbing permits needed for related work.
+Plan review required for commercial projects over 4,000 sq ft.
+Permit fees range $75-500 based on project value.

 Inspection Schedule